-Read on, and you will learn.
+Read on, and discover.

-If you start early in the morning, you will be in time to enjoy a drink while watching the most incredible sunset at the Nai Yang Beach in the north.
+If you start early in the morning at Nai Harn Beach in the south, you will be in time to enjoy a drink while watching the most incredible sunset at Nai Yang Beach in the north in the evening.

 Where to find the perfect beach

-Much of the coastline is also not accessible because it is covered by mangrove forests or steep cliffs.
+Much of the coastline is also not accessible because it is covered by mangrove forests or cliffs.

-You can find very nice beaches on the east coast if you are interested in beautiful views out over Phang Nga Bay and want to experience the mangrove forest.
+You can find very nice beaches on the east coast if you are interested in the beautiful views of Phang Nga Bay and want to experience the mangrove forest.